-Always ride and drive with your seatback upright and the seatbelt properly fastened.
-The lap portion of the seatbelt should fit snug and be positioned low across the hips.
-The shoulder portion of the seatbelt should be positioned across the chest.
-Pregnant women should also follow this practice.
+Always ride and drive with your seatback upright and properly fasten your seatbelt.
+Fit the lap portion of the seatbelt snugly and low across the hips.
+Position the shoulder portion of the seatbelt across your chest.
+Pregnant women must follow this practice.
+See the following figure.

 Pregnant women should always wear their seatbelt.
-Position the lap belt portion of a combination lap and shoulder belt low across the hips below the belly and worn as tight as comfort will allow.
+Position the lap belt portion of a combination lap and shoulder belt low across the hips below the belly and worn as tight as comfort allows.
 Position the shoulder belt to cross the middle of the shoulder and the center of the chest.